 The QUERY SXSPAGES command displays the status of pages in the system execution space below 2 GB (the system execution area).
-This includes information such as the number of pages (backed and unbacked) that are available or in use, the number of free storage reserved pages that are available for use, the number of pages that are locked, and the number of deferred page requests.
+This includes information such as the number of pages (backed and unbacked) that are available or in use, the number of free storage reserved pages that are available for use, the number of deferred page requests.